sirampy/Team22/README.md

+[diagram]: images/main_diagram.png "Main diagram"
+[waves]: images/waves.png "Waveforms"

 # RISC-V simple single-cycle implementation:

 ## What is this?

 This is a single cycle implementation of a RISC-V CPU according to the instructions provided in lectures.
 All instructions shown in lectures have been implemented (see lecture 6 for full tables).
-This comes with a testbench which tests every available instruction, and produces an expected waveform (IMAGE????), which can then be used to compare against our other branches to verify they work.
+This comes with a testbench which tests every available instruction, and produces an expected waveform, which can then be used to compare against our other branches to verify they work.

+![alt text][waves]

 The full test code is in `rtl/top_tb.cpp`, where the comments show every assembled instruction and explain the intended result of that instruction.
 These are in `rtl/test.mem`, and corresponding main memory values for testing L and S instructions are in `rtl/test2.mem`.
 Keep in mind, to test, **you need to use the big endian instruction memory code, see **`rtl/instr_mem.sv`** for more details!**